cocos/cocos-engine/native/tools/swig-config/tutorial/index.md

 #### Don't add `const`

-In the above sample, `%arg(std::map<std::string, std::string>&)` is used as a C++ type in %attribue directive.
+In the above sample, `%arg(std::map<std::string, std::string>&)` is used as a C++ data type in %attribue directive.
 You may consider to add a `const` prefix before `std::map` like `%arg(const std::map<std::string, std::string>&)`.
 If you do that, you will make a readyonly `config` property which only binds `MyNewClass::getConfig`.
 That's obviously not what we expect.
 If we need a readonly property, just don't assign a `set` function.

 ```c++
 // Don't assign setConfig means the property doesn't need a setter.